Linear Algebra

 Eigenvalues and Eigenvectors

-If $ \lambda $ is scalar and $ v $ is a non-zero vector in $ \mathbb R ^n $ such that
+If λ is scalar and v is a non-zero vector in Rn such that

-then we say that $ \lambda $ is an eigenvalue of $ A $, and $ v $ is an eigenvector.
+then we say that λ is an eigenvalue of A, and v is an eigenvector.

 In [20]: